 Let $S_\infty$ denote the topological group of permutations of the natural numbers.
-We study the complexity of the isomorphism relation on classes of closed subgroups $S_\infty$ in the setting of Borel reducibility between equivalence relations on Polish spaces.
+A closed subgroup $G$ of $S_\infty$ is called \emph{oligomorphic} if for each $n$, its natural action on $n$-tuples of natural numbers has only finitely many orbits.
+We study the complexity of the topological isomorphism relation on the oligomorphic subgroups of $S_\infty$ in the setting of Borel reducibility between equivalence relations on Polish spaces.

 Given a closed subgroup $G$ of $S_\infty$, the \emph{coarse group} $\mathcal M(G)$ is the structure with domain the cosets of open subgroups of $G$, and a ternary relation $AB \sub C$.
+This structure derived from $G$ was introduced in \cite[Section 3.3]{Kechris.Nies.etal:18}.
 If $G$ has only countably many open subgroups, then $\mathcal M(G)$ is a countable structure.
 Coarse groups form our main tool in studying such closed subgroups of $S_\infty$.
 We axiomatise them abstractly as structures with a ternary relation.
-For appropriate classes of groups, including the profinite groups, we set up a Stone-type duality between the groups and the corresponding coarse groups.
-In particular we can recover an isomorphic copy of~$G$ from $\mathcal M(G)$ in a Borel fashion.
+For the oligomorphic groups, and also the profinite groups, we set up a Stone-type duality between the groups and the corresponding coarse groups.
+In particular we can recover an isomorphic copy of~$G$ from its coarse group in a Borel fashion.

-A closed subgroup $G$ of $S_\infty$ is called \emph{oligomorphic} if for each $n$, its natural action on $n$-tuples of natural numbers has only finitely many orbits.
-We use the concept of a coarse group to show that the isomorphism relation for oligomorphic subgroups of $S_\infty$ is Borel reducible to a Borel equivalence relation with all classes countable.
+We use this duality to show that the isomorphism relation for oligomorphic subgroups of $S_\infty$ is Borel reducible to a Borel equivalence relation with all classes countable.
 We show that the same upper bound applies to the larger class of closed subgroups of $S_\infty$ that are topologically isomorphic to oligomorphic groups.